angular/angular/aio/content/guide/universal.md

 <b>Server-side Rendering for your Angular application</b>

 Angular Universal is a technology that lets Angular applications run outside of the browser.
 Using Universal, you can run your Angular application on any [Node.js](https://nodejs.org/en/) or  [ASP.NET Core](https://github.com/MarkPieszak/aspnetcore-angular2-universal) server.
-You can use it to generate HTML output from your app on-demand, or generate HTML files ahead of time.
+You can use it to generate HTML output from your app on-demand, or generate HTML files to publish.
 A Universal application is a server that generates HTML using your Angular application.

 {@a how-does-it-work}